 Accommodation in the area is incredibly scarce so it’s important to book well in advance if you do plan to make the trip, but if wine is your thing, it’s certainly one you’ll be glad you made.

-Best Hotels in Pudahuel
+Best Hotels in Pudahuel:

 Holiday Inn Santiago – Airport Terminal, an IHG hotel is helpfully located directly opposite the airport, so is ideal if you are worried about missing your flight.
 The rooms are all comfortable and a range of amenities, such as a sauna, gym, pool, bar, restaurant and free Wi-Fi and parking are available, so you don’t have to worry about sacrificing quality for convenience.

-- La Quinta by Wyndham Santiago Aeropuerto is a 4-star hotel, just 5 minutes from the airport, so you don’t have to worry about travelling all over the place with your luggage, especially as there is a free shuttle service between the two.
+La Quinta by Wyndham Santiago Aeropuerto is a 4-star hotel, just 5 minutes from the airport, so you don’t have to worry about travelling all over the place with your luggage, especially as there is a free shuttle service between the two.
 The rooms are all comfortable, air-conditioned and feature Wi-Fi and amenities like TVs, while the hotel also boasts a pool, gym, restaurant and business centre.

 Hotel Diego de Almagro Aeropuerto provides pleasant, affordable accommodation, around a 7-minute shuttle ride from the airport.
 Rooms are all air-conditioned and soundproofed, while Wi-Fi and a buffet breakfast are included for each guest.
 The hotel also has a car park, gym, pool, sauna and tennis courts, all of which are available to use at no extra cost.

-- City Express Santiago Aeropuerto is a modern hotel, located 2.5 miles from the airport.
+City Express Santiago Aeropuerto is a modern hotel, located 2.5 miles from the airport.
 The spacious, air-conditioned rooms all feature comfortable furnishings, private bathrooms and a TV.
 A bar and restaurant are present on site, where you can enjoy a drink, your complimentary breakfast or even order some room service.
 Free parking and an airport shuttle are both available to all guests, as is gym and Wi-Fi access.

 Lo Barnechea is situated in the most north-eastern part of the city, much of the region is located in the mountains.
 This commune is a little different to most of the other parts of the city, as the thing it is famous for is its ski resorts.

-Containing most the city’s ski resorts, this is undoubtedly the place to go if you want to spend your days on the slopes in between your historical expeditions into town.
+Containing most of the city’s ski resorts, this is undoubtedly the place to go if you want to spend your days on the slopes in between your historical expeditions into town.

 Featuring stunning views out over greater Santiago, this is an experience you won’t find anywhere else in town.